Michigan relics

 A photo of one of the Michigan relics published in the Deseret Museum Bulletin in 1911.

-The Michigan Relics (also known as the Scotford Frauds or Soper Frauds) are a series of alleged ancient artifacts that were "discovered" during the late nineteenth and early twentieth century.
+The Michigan Relics (also known as the Scotford Frauds or Soper Frauds) was a series of alleged ancient artifacts that were "discovered" during the late nineteenth and early twentieth century.
 They were presented by some to be evidence that people of an ancient Near Eastern culture had lived in the peninsula of North America now known as the U.S. state of Michigan prior to the era of Columbian contact with the New World.
 Many scholars have determined that the artifacts are archaeological forgeries.
 The Michigan Relics are considered to be one of the most elaborate and extensive pseudoarchaeological hoaxes ever perpetrated in American history.

 "Discovery" of the Relics

 In October 1890, James O. Scotford of Edmore, Michigan, claimed that he had found a number of artifacts, including a clay cup with strange symbols and carved tablets, with symbols that looked vaguely hieroglyphic.
 The find attracted interest, and eager looters arrived to look for more artifacts.
 Many more elaborate discoveries were made in the area around Wyman in Montcalm County, Michigan following Scotford's original discovery.
 Scotford was a well-known digger and sign painter in the area of Wyman.
 He and his company "would dig until they located an artifact, and then the dignitaries who sponsored the work were invited to remove that artifact".
 Within the first year of Scotford's initial discovery a syndicate was formed in Montcalm County of interested parties.
 The syndicate purchased many of the artifacts and attempted to exploit the finds financially for the region.

 By 1907, Scotford joined forces with Daniel E. Soper, former Michigan Secretary of State, and together they presented thousands of objects made of various materials, supposedly found in 16 counties across Michigan.
 Soper had resigned as Secretary of State for the State of Michigan after being accused of embezzlement.
 The objects included coins, pipes, boxes, figurines and cuneiform tablets that depicted various biblical scenes, including Moses handing out the tablets of the Ten Commandments.
 On November 14, 1907, the Detroit News reported that Soper and Scotford were selling copper crowns they had supposedly found on heads of prehistoric kings, and copies of Noah's diary.
 Scotford often arranged for a local person to witness him "unearthing" the objects.

 Scotford and Soper had many trusting customers who strongly believed in the relics.
 In 1911, one John A. Russell published a pamphlet, "Prehistoric discoveries in Wayne County, Michigan," in which he argued for their authenticity.
 James Savage, former pastor of the Most Holy Trinity Catholic Church in Detroit, bought 40 of the objects.
 Savage believed them to be "remains relevant to the descendants of the Lost Tribes of Israel," and continued to believe in the relics until his death (in 1927).